Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

-\begin{remark} As mentioned before, similar to the stochastic gradient descent case, the continuous modeling depends on both $\delta$ and $m$, and Theorems \ref{thm5}-\ref{thm6} are in parallel with Theorems \ref{thm2}-\ref{thm4}.
+\begin{remark} As we mentioned before, similar to the stochastic gradient descent case, the continuous modeling depends on both $\delta$ and $m$, and Theorems \ref{thm5}-\ref{thm7} are in parallel with Theorems \ref{thm2}-\ref{thm4}.
 However, for the accelerated case, the challenges are largely on the technical proofs.
-For example, we need to handle second order stochastic differential equations like (\ref{Nest-stoch1}) with singularity (similar to the singularity case for ordinary differential equations (\ref{equ-2}) and (\ref{limit-0})); the lack of adequate theory and technical tools for handling well-behaved second order stochastic differential equations, let alone the singularity difficulty; it is hard to analyze the complex recursive relationship in the accelerated stochastic gradient descent algorithm (\ref{min-Nest3}).
-Step process $x^m_\delta(t)$ in (\ref{Nest-xyt}) is the empirical process for $x^m_k$ generated from algorithm (\ref{min-Nest3}).
-Treating $x^m_\delta(t)$ as a random element in $D([0,T])$ we conjecture that $x^m_\delta(t)$ and $X^m_\delta(t)$ share the same weak convergence limit $V(t)$.
+For example, we need to handle second order stochastic differential equations like (\ref{Nest-stoch1}) with singularity (similar to the singularity case for the ordinary differential equations (\ref{equ-2}) and (\ref{limit-0})); it is hard to analyze the complex recursive relationship in the accelerated stochastic gradient descent algorithm (\ref{min-Nest3}).
+Theorems \ref{thm6}-\ref{thm7} show that sequences $x^m_k$ generated from the accelerated stochastic gradient descent algorithm (\ref{min-Nest3}) may be very close to the continuous curve $X^m_\delta(t)$ governed by the stochastic differential equation (\ref{Nest-stoch1}), and proper choices of $(\delta, m)$ enable the empirical process $x^m_\delta(t)$ for $x^m_k$ to have the same weak convergence limit as the continuous curve $X^m_\delta(t)$. \end{remark}